shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 This is good news: if we use a base-width of e.g. 80, then we can fit 12 triangles horizontally in a 1K-width image, suggesting a maximum possible speedup of 12x.
 On a high-resolution 4K image, we could fit 50 such triangles horizontally.
-This is a bit improvement over the row-major limit of around 2 or 4 grains.
+This is a big improvement over the row-major limit of around 2 or 4 grains.

 ## Implementation and performance

-With [`mpl`](https://github.com/mpllang/mpl), I implemented the triangular-blocking strategy.
-The code is available in the `examples/src/seam-carve/` subdirectory.
+With [`mpl`](https://github.com/mpllang/mpl), I implemented both the row-major and triangular strategies to compare their performance.
+The code for the triangular strategy is available in the `examples/src/seam-carve/` subdirectory of the [`mpl`](https://github.com/mpllang/mpl) repo.
+I'll leave the row-major code as an exercise to the reader... it's quite easy to code!

 Here are some performance numbers for removing 10 seams from an image of size approximately 2600x600.
 I did a little